hicapacity/hicapacity-site/membership.markdown

 $60/month &mdash; Basic membership, which includes access to the space.

-$75/month &mdash; This includes basic membership, a HI Capacity email address, and a personal web page on the hicapacity.org subdomain.
+$75/month &mdash; This includes basic membership, a locker, and a HI Capacity email address (if requested).
 You can advertise your membership or talk about your projects!
 Your additional contribution will go towards opening a larger Makerspace and equipment.
 By contributing a little more, you can help our Makerspace grow even faster!

 Starving Hacker and Student rates are available.
 Please email maker(a)hicapacity.org